shivaat/shivaat.github.io/_pages/home.md

 ### Education:

-**PhD** in Computational Linguistics, University of Wolverhampton 2014-2018
+**PhD** in Natural Language Processing, University of Wolverhampton 2014-2018
 * *Thesis: Automatic Identification and Translation of Multiword Expressions*

 **M. Sc.** in Artificial Intelligence, Shiraz University 2009-2012